gnesher/forecast-xxx-interview/README.md

 ## Usage
 accessing the base route will load the weather for London.
-You can control which city is displayed by using /<cityname> to the url
+You can control which city is displayed by adding the cityname to the end of the url aka /newyork

 ## possible additions:
 1. Display the full day view (data already prepared within weatherDetails) of selected item